-- At least 75% of products by quantity necessary for management operations must be verified sustainable or green-certified. - The following standards apply.
+- At least 75% of products by quantity necessary for management operations must be verified sustainable or green-certified. - Depending on the property and lease, these products may include: - o Adhesives and sealants - o Cleaners and cleaning products - o Landscaping products - o Light bulbs and lamps - o Lubricants - o Paints and coatings - o Polishers - The following standards apply.
 This is not an exhaustive list.
-Email sustainability@irem.org with any questions. - o ENERGY STAR certified products and equipment - Green Seal for cleaning products and supplies, industrial cleaners, paints and coatings - EPA Safer Choice for cleaning products, industrial cleaners, HVAC products, and lubricants - o GSA Sustainable Facilities Tool Green Procurement Compilation for products that meet federal standards for sustainability - o USDA BioPreferred cleaning products and lubricants - o UL ECOLOGO® for cleaning supplies and electronics
+Please check with IREM if you are unsure. - o ENERGY STAR certified products and equipment - o Green Seal for cleaning products and supplies, industrial cleaners, paints and coatings - EPA Safer Choice for cleaning products, industrial cleaners, HVAC products, and lubricants - o GSA Sustainable Facilities Tool Green Procurement Compilation for products that meet federal standards for sustainability - o USDA BioPreferred cleaning products and lubricants - o UL ECOLOGO® for cleaning supplies and electronics

-- 1. Provide a close estimate of the percentage of products by quantity that are green-certified or meet sustainability standards. - 2.
-Submit a complete list of the products used in management operations, including brand name, purpose, and, if applicable, standard the product meets.
+- 1. Provide a close estimate of the percentage of products by quantity that are green-certified or meet sustainability standards in the box below. - 2.
+Provide a complete list of the products used in management operations, including brand name, purpose, and standard the product meets.